KirithikRaj/KirithikRaj/README.md

 - Python
 - C++
 - SQL

 🔭 I’m currently working on:
 - building my technical skills in Computer Vision, ML, AI and Robotics
 - an abstract for project ideas involving assistive tech solutions for differently abled folks, especially for the visually impaired community

 😄 Who am I?
 - I am a visually impaired learner who dreams that he will start up one day by building assistive technologies for disabled folks to overcome their daily challenges and achieve their full potential to lead an enriching personal and professional life
+- I am looking to improve myself every day by learning and growing
 <!--
 **KirithikRaj/KirithikRaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.